LetsWrappIt/VsCommandBuddy/README.md

 That's it, you're done.
 Startup Visual Studio and open up the example solution you whish to explore.

+## Documentation
+Additional documentation will bve provided in the (docs folder)[docs] of this repository.

 ## Next?
 Did you give VsCommandBuddy a go?
 Please share your experience.
 If VsCommandBuddy helps you in your daily work, share it everywhere ;-)
 If your experience is less positive, open an issue and make it known!!
 Thats the only way it will be able to respond and get issues resolved.